Insights

 5. Create a Current State Map

-A current state map is a flowchart explaining how a process or family of processes works.
-To develop this flowchart, you’ll need to talk to the people who perform the tasks.
-Take your team to speak to the people on the ground and walk through each step of the process to gather information and spot inefficiencies.
+A current state map is a flowchart explaining how a process or family of processes works and how it contributes to your value stream.
+Current state mapping begins with learning from the people who perform each task.
+Take your team to speak to the people on the ground and walk through each step of the process or production flow to gather information and spot inefficiencies.
+Take notes on lead time and other important parts of the process.

 6. Create a Future State Map